Kefir101/Kefir101.github.io/README.md

 to host on the website.
 Ever since then, I've been adding to the project.
 I worked on it heavily from May to June of 2021, but then had to focus on college applications and so I have only continued recently in November.

-Every part of this website is still a work in progress, for I am constantly tweaking existing parts and adding new features.
+Every part of this website is still a work in progress (currently at roughly 3000 lines, not including comments), for I am constantly tweaking existing parts and adding new features.
 I'm currently expaning the settings page for more customization of the website, adding an integrated cookie clicker game, and adapting the organization of the page to account for different screen sizes/ratios.